Pavona cactus: Description

+Distribution

-DistributionPavona cactus is found in the tropical Indo-Pacific, its range extending from the Red Sea and East African coast to Japan, Tahiti and Australia.
+Pavona cactus is found in the tropical Indo-Pacific, its range extending from the Red Sea and East African coast to Japan, Tahiti and Australia.
 It is found in turbid but calm waters, on upper reef slopes and in shallow lagoons at depths down to 40 m.

 Biology

 The polyps of Pavona cactus extend their tentacles at night to catch plankton.
-They also benefit and obtain nourishment from the intracellular zooxathellae.
+They also benefit and obtain nourishment from the intracellular zooxanthellae.
 These use energy from the sun to turn simple substances into complex carbohydrates and the coral makes use of the surplus nutrients.
-The algae benefit from being in a protected, well-lit environment well clear of the seabed and by receiving nitrogenous waste from the coral.Pavona cactus can reproduce sexually or asexually.
+The algae benefit from being in a protected, well-lit environment well clear of the seabed and by receiving nitrogenous waste from the coral.

+Pavona cactus can reproduce sexually or asexually.
 In sexual reproduction, gametes are released into the sea where fertilisation takes place.
 The egg hatches into a free-swimming planula larva that settles on the seabed when it has completed its development.
 Here it undergoes metamorphosis to become a coral polyp which buds repeatedly to start a new colony.
 Another method by which colonies may increase in number is by fragmentation.
 If a bit of coral that has broken off a parent colony becomes wedged in a suitable position, it can continue to grow and reproduce by budding to form a new colony.